djanowski/cutest/README.markdown

 The `test` method executes the passed block after running `prepare` and `setup`.
 This is where assertions must be declared.

-Two assertions are available: `assert` and `assert_raise`.
-The first accepts a value and raises an `AssertionFailed` exception if it's false or nil, and the later receives an expected exception and a block: the block is executed and the raised exception is compared with the expected one.
-An `AssertionFailed` exception is raised if the block runs fine or if the raised exception doesn't match the expectation.
+Three assertions are available: `assert`, that accepts a value and raises if it's false or nil; `assert_equal`, that raises if its arguments are not equal; and `assert_raise`, that executes a passed block and compares the raised exception to the expected one.
+In all cases, if the expectation is no met, an `AssertionFailed` exception is raised.

 Usage
 -----